b-lukaszuk/BS_wJ_eng/contents/prime_numbers.md

 sco(s)
 ```

 The test passed.
-Before we close this chapter let's do our two methods give
+Before we close this chapter let's see if the two functions
-similar results.
+give identical results.

 ```jl
 s = """